antonfirsov/docs/2017/11-Nov/compat-pack/compat-pack.md

 4. Migrate to Azure

-The order of steps might vary, depending on your business goals and what value you need to realize first (for example, you might port to Azure as first).
+The order of steps might vary, depending on your business goals and what value you need to realize first (for example, you might deploy to Azure first).
 The primary point is that you perform one step at a time to ensure your application stays operational along the way.
 This reduces the complexity and churn you have to reason about at once.
 It also allows you to learn more about your code base